-A listener named David in Bristol, Connecticut writes in: “Pastor John, over the years, the desiringGod.org website has published a few excerpts from your decades of personal journals.
+A listener named David in Bristol, Connecticut, writes in, “Pastor John, over the years the desiringGod.org website has published a few excerpts from your decades of personal journals.
 For you, what exactly is the purpose of journaling in the Christian life?”

 Not everyone is like me in this regard, but I think more are than know it.
-I think namely writing out your thoughts helps you know what you think.
-In fact, I have gone so far to say sometimes: I don’t know what I think until I write it down.
+I think writing out your thoughts helps you know what you think.
+I have gone so far as to say sometimes, “I don’t know what I think until I write it down.”
 My mind is so muddled until I start to sort it out on paper or on the screen.
-Almost everything working almost everything worth thinking through is more complex than I can hold in my head all at once.
+Almost everything worth thinking through is more complex than I can hold in my head all at once.

-Calvin wrote in the preface to Institutes: I count myself to be among those who write as they learn and learn as they write.
-And I say: Me, too.
-So idea clarification is a huge reason for journaling for me.
+Calvin (citing Augustine) wrote in the preface to Institutes, “I count myself one of the number of those who write as they learn and learn as they write.”
+Me too.
+Idea-clarification is a huge reason for journaling for me.

 I will just add one more thing.
 I think it is of huge significance for people in leadership to do this.
 Not only do leaders need to know clearly what they think, they need to say clearly.
 They need to express in clear and compelling language what they have thought.
 I think that is the essence of leadership.
 Think clearly about the future of your organization and the biblical foundations of it and then articulate with compelling, clear, beautiful language the vision for the institution.

-Francis Bacon — I can’t remember where I first heard this, but I checked it out online — Francis Bacon wrote: Reading makes a full man.
-Conference — and he means conversation — makes a ready man.
-And writing makes an exact man.
-Exact meaning, exact.
+Francis Bacon wrote, “Reading maketh a full man; conference [he means conversation] a ready man; and writing an exact man.”
 He uses language with precision, which is the opposite of fog.
 Leaders that lead with fog are doing a disservice to their organization.
 They are going to drive their boat into an iceberg.
-But leaders whose mind is clear and who can express their ideas with precision and clarity steer the ship in the wonderful, lucid air of truth and openness.
-So I count journaling one of the most important habits in my life.
+But leaders whose minds are clear, who can express their ideas with precision and clarity, steer the ship in the wonderful, lucid air of truth and openness.
+So, I count journaling one of the most important habits in my life.